Homing pigeon: History

 Historically, pigeons carried messages only one way, to their home.
 They had to be transported manually before another flight.
 However, by placing their food at one location and their home at another location, pigeons have been trained to fly back and forth up to twice a day reliably, covering round-trip flights up to 160 km (100 mi).
 Their reliability has lent itself to occasional use on mail routes, such as the Great Barrier Pigeongram Service established between the Auckland, New Zealand, suburb of Newton and Great Barrier Island in November 1897, possibly the first regular air mail service in the world.
 The world's first "airmail" stamps were issued for the Great Barrier Pigeon-Gram Service from 1898 to 1908.

 In the 19th century, newspapers sometimes used carrier pigeons.
 To get news from Europe quicker, some New York City newspapers used carrier pigeons.
 The distance from Europe to Halifax, Nova Scotia, is relatively short.
 So reporters stationed themselves in Halifax, wrote the information received from incoming ships, and put the messages in capsules attached to the legs of homing pigeons.
-The birds would then fly to New York City where the information would be published.
+The birds would then fly from Halifax to New York City where the information would be published.

+The Swiss army stopped using pigeons in 1994.
+The military had used pigeons for 77 years and said it planned to train 12 of the 30,000 birds to compete on the European racing circuit.
+The rest were likely to "end up on people's dinner tables".

 Homing pigeons were still employed in the 21st century by certain remote police departments in Odisha state in eastern India to provide emergency communication services following natural disasters.
 In March 2002, it was announced that India's Police Pigeon Service messenger system in Odisha was to be retired, due to the expanded use of the Internet.
-The Taliban banned the keeping or use of homing pigeons in Afghanistan.
+The Taliban banned the keeping or use of pigeons, including racing pigeons, in Afghanistan in the late 1990s.